mistakia/nano-community/docs/introduction/advantages.md

 ### Nano is feeless

 All network transactions are feeless, meaning no value is lost during a transfer.
-Any amount of value lost during a transfer creates friction.
-Thus, a feeless medium of exchange would be feeless.
+Any amount of value lost during a transfer creates friction as it discourages use.

 Nano does not rely on transaction fees to secure the network or prioritize transactions.

 Initially, Nano has relied upon <a href="https://en.wikipedia.org/wiki/Proof_of_work" target="_blank">Proof-of-Work</a> for prioritization and spam mitigation.

 Starting with v22, Nano will use the account balance and the time since the last transaction to prioritize transactions.
-As a result, transaction flooding attacks (i.e. spam) will be financially prohibitive (i.e. you need 50% of the supply to consume 50% of the throughput).
+As a result, transaction flooding attacks (i.e. spam) will be financially prohibitive (i.e. you need 50% of the supply to consume 50% of the throughput) and the network provides a guaranteed minimum quality of service to all accounts.

-A good way to view it is that during congestion all accounts are guaranteed a throughput proportional to their stake in the network.

 When the network isn't congested, everything is instant.
-When it's congested, everyone has a guaranteed minimum throughput that's feeless and instant.
+When it's congested, everyone has a guaranteed minimum throughput that's feeless.

 ### Nano is scalable

-Unlike almost all digital currencies, the Nano protocol itself has no scalability limits.
+The Nano protocol itself has no scalability limits.

-Nano can scale by increasing whatever the limiting factor is among bandwidth, CPU cycles, and disk operations.
+Nano can scale horizontally or by increasing whatever the limiting factor is among bandwidth, CPU cycles, and disk operations.

 ### Nano is energy-efficient

-The network currently runs on about 200-300 nodes made up of average hardware.
-The average node likely uses around 25-140W.
+The network runs on standard hardware, where security is achieved through cooperation, not competition.
+As a result, the average node uses ~25-140W.

 For each transaction, it is estimated that Nano uses only 0.000112 kWh, compared to <a href="https://digiconomist.net/bitcoin-energy-consumption/" target="_blank">1121.71 kWh</a> for Bitcoin as of May 15th, 2021.

-Nano uses very little energy because it does not use Proof-of-Work to secure the network.

 ### Nano is fully distributed